Things to Do at Manama Souq

 Best Time to Visit

-Early morning (9-11 AM) or late afternoon (4-6 PM) to avoid midday heat.
-Evenings are particularly lively with cooler temperatures and more activity.
+Early morning or late afternoon to avoid the midday heat.
+Evenings tend to be livelier with more locals around

 Suggested Duration